brendanconroy9/hardeningscript/README.md

-# System Information and Security Script
+# System Information and Security Scripts

 ## Overview

-This Bash script performs various system information gathering and security-related tasks on a Linux system.
-It collects system data, enforces password policies, and manages file permissions, outputting results to a report file.
+This repository contains two Bash scripts designed for system information gathering, security enhancement, and system maintenance on Linux systems.
+These scripts collect system data, enforce security policies, manage file permissions, and perform system updates.

+## Scripts

+### 1. System Information and Security Script (Script 1)

-## Features
+#### Features

-- **System Information Gathering**
-  - Hostname
-  - OS version
-  - Memory information
+- Gathers system information (hostname, OS version, memory, uptime)
-  - System uptime

-- **Security Measures**
-  - OS backup (commented out by default)
+- Performs OS backup (commented out by default)
-  - Force password change for specific users
+- Enforces password change for specific users
+- Examines sudoers file
-  - Sudoers file examination
+- Manages file permissions

-- **File Permission Management**
+#### Output
+Generates a report file named `report_output`

+### 2. System Configuration and Update Script (Script 2)

+#### Features
+- Captures SSH configuration details
-  - Identify and remove world-readable permissions
+- Updates and upgrades system packages
-  - Set specific permissions for Engineering, Research, and Finance scripts
+- Lists all installed packages
+- Retrieves logging configuration data

+#### Output
+Generates a report file named `Report_File_2`

 ## Usage

-1. Save the script as `system_info_security.sh`
+1. Ensure both scripts are in the same directory.
-2. Make it executable: `chmod +x system_info_security.sh`
+2. Make the scripts executable:

+chmod +x script1.sh script2.sh

-3. Run the script with sudo privileges: `sudo ./system_info_security.sh`
+3. Run the scripts with sudo privileges:

+sudo ./script1.sh
+sudo ./script2.sh

-## Output
+## Output Files

-The script generates a report file named `report_output` in the current directory, containing all gathered information and actions performed.
+- Script 1 generates `report_output`
+- Script 2 generates `Report_File_2`

+Both files will be created in the current directory.

 ## Caution

-- This script requires sudo privileges to run effectively.
+- These scripts require sudo privileges to run effectively.
-- The OS backup function is commented out by default.
+- The OS backup function in Script 1 is commented out by default.
 Uncomment if needed, but be aware of potential disk space issues.
-- Modifying file permissions can impact system functionality.
+- Modifying file permissions and system configurations can impact system functionality.
 Use with caution.

 ## Customization

-- Modify the `REPORT_FILE` variable to change the output file name.
+- In each script, you can modify the `REPORT_FILE` variable to change the output file name.
-- Adjust user names in the password change section as needed.
-- Customize file search patterns and permission settings to suit your environment.
+- Adjust user names, file search patterns, and permission settings as needed for your environment.

-## Author
+## Authors

 Brendan Conroy, Kuleni, Frederick